Rugby World looks at the bookmaker's favourites to lead Andy Farrell's British & Irish Lions in Australia this summer.

 Jac Morgan from Wales could be an option for Lions captain.
 (Getty Images)

-Already he has captained Wales U20, Ospreys and Wales in his career so far and certainly has his admirers.
+He has already captained Wales U20, Ospreys and Wales in his career so far and certainly has his admirers.
 Former Wales captain Sam Warburton and ex-England head coach Eddie Jones have both given the Ospreys man their endorsement after recent performances.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.